parsaeisa/Go_practice/Good libraries/echo/README.md

 Echo has custom validator.

+You can write a middleware to set some parameters in heading which is useful in handler.
+But you must be careful while seperating the handler logic and the middleware logic.

 ## Proxy middleware

 When defining a route in echo, you can add a middleware that redirects it's requests between multiple targets.
 While sending requests to multiple targets, it can **balance the load** with different **load balancing algorithms** such as round robin.